squidfunk/mkdocs-material/docs/creating-your-site.md

     In order to minimize friction and maximize productivity, Material for MkDocs provides its own [schema.json] for `mkdocs.yml`.
-If your editor supports YAML schema validation, it's definitely recommdended to set it up:
+If your editor supports YAML schema validation, it's definitely recommended to set it up:

     === "Visual Studio Code"